The English words amused and bemused are confused by some native English speakers.

 Just remember that you are amused at an amusement park (like Great America or Disneyland), and you are bemused when you don’t understand.

 The misuse of bemused is so common in writing that I often have to read the sentence several times in order to determine whether the person really meant bemused (confused) or amused (entertained).
 I remember one author who consistently said bemused to mean "slightly amused."
-I didn’t find it even slightly amusing. 🙂
+I didn’t find it amusing in the slightest. 🙂